xkawi/create-react-app-now/README.md

 I wrote an article about this project here: [Zero Configuration Deployment for React app with Zeit Now](https://medium.com/@kawixiao/zero-configuration-deployment-for-react-apps-with-zeits-now-4f002be98c#.eyvj3mjdb)

+# Important

+I personally and strongly recommend you to check out [Next.js](https://zeit.co/blog/next) by Zeit team.
+That will be my personal go to choice as well when creating new React project, and deploy to now seamlessly.

+Though create-react-app-now can serves as an example on how you can use create-react-app and zeit's now together.

+Having said that, it is likely that I will not actively maintain this repo anymore (e.g. update the dependencies).
+I will still accept PR though.

 # Why

 This project is created using [facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app).